 Keynote speaker and special workshop instructor!
 Musician, artist & designer Bruce Licher founded Independent Project Press after learning the art of letterpress printing at the Women’s Graphic Center in downtown Los Angeles at the beginning of 1982.
 His initial projects centered around creating album covers, postcards and promotional stamps for his band Savage Republic.
 It didn’t take long before he was producing work for other L.A. underground music groups, along with a growing number of clients in the Los Angeles design community.
 In addition to packaging and releasing music on his own record label (Independent Project Records), his other music-related projects have included work for clients ranging from R.E.M. to Harold Budd to Stereolab.
 Independent Project Press also produces elegant and creative business stationery, invitations, wine labels, promotional stamp sheets and booklets, and numerous other pieces of letterpress-printed ephemera for clients large and small.
 Licher was nominated twice for a Grammy Award for his album packaging, and has been credited with starting the trend in letterpress-printed CD and record packaging using industrial-style chipboard.
-Since early 2015 Licher has been working with the LA-based artist Shepard Fairey, handling the print work for all of Fairey’s Obey Giant letterpress print editions.
+Since early 2015 Licher has been working with the LA-based artist Shepard Fairey, handling the print work for some of Fairey’s Obey Giant letterpress print editions.
 Bruce Licher’s graphic design and letterpress work has been featured in two major design exhibitions at the Cooper-Hewitt National Design Museum in New York City, and has also been exhibited in California, Arizona, and Paris, France.
 After 17 years living and working in Sedona, Arizona, Licher and his artist wife Karen relocated Independent Project Press to the small Eastern Sierra town of Bishop, California, where they currently reside.

 Arie Koelewyn has been the proprietor of The Paper Airplane Press, a not-for-profit hobby press, since 1976.
 The press was started as an anodyne to help relieve the pain of unemployment after graduate school and has since grown to include an 8×12 C&P OS, Vandercook #1, Golding Official #2, Rouse #2 handpress and a wooden parlor press; dozens of fonts of metal type, a Rosback perforator and a Paragon paper cutter.
 Unemployment eventually cured itself, but the presses, type and peripherals hung around to help hold the basement down.
 Retirement arrived, none too soon, in 2006 and a part-time career in teaching college students at Michigan State University how to run a treadle press commenced.